Twice in one day last week, Beijing’s air got so bad that taxi driver Jiao Quanyou almost plowed into the vehicle in front of him.

 In contrast to Jiao, foreign manufacturers in the world’s biggest auto market are poised to profit from this month’s record-breaking pollution.
 With toxic smog engulfing Beijing and much of the rest of the country for weeks now, China is considering tighter vehicle curbs and emissions standards that match Europe’s.

 That could benefit General Motors Co.
-(GM), Volkswagen AG (VOW), and Hyundai Motor Co. in a market where sales are forecast to top 20 million units this year, according to industry researcher Intelligence Automotive Asia.
+(GM:US), Volkswagen AG (VOW), and Hyundai Motor Co. in a market where sales are forecast to top 20 million units this year, according to industry researcher Intelligence Automotive Asia.
 The new rules are likely to spur many drivers to buy new cars, and unlike most domestic automakers, overseas companies can produce vehicles that comply with stricter global standards for emissions.

 “All foreign car and truck makers are capable of meeting very advanced emission standards and will have no problems,” said Ashvin Chotai, managing director of Intelligence Automotive Asia in London.
 “So it would put Chinese brands at a disadvantage.”